 ♦ Clean after yourself – that means that when you cook in the kitchen, please don’t leave the dirty dishes behind after your delicious meal.
 And it’s not only about the kitchen.
 Try to keep the space around you nice and tidy.

-♦ Respect the staff and other travellers – it’s worth to be in a good terms with them.
+♦ Respect the staff and other travellers – it’s worth to be in good terms with them.

 ♦ When you use the shared bathroom try to remember you are not the only one, so don’t stay too long in the shower.
 Also don’t leave your cosmetics if you don’t want them to be used by the others.
-If there is no toilet paper, the best idea is to inform about it the staff.
-Also try to keep the bathroom clean.
+If there is no toilet paper, the best idea is to inform about the staff.
+Also, try to keep the bathroom clean.

 ♦ Say ‘Hello’!
 It feels better 🙂

 READ NEXT: THE BEST WEBSITES TO BOOK A HOSTEL